Open-Systems-Pharmacology/Rosuvastatin-Model/Evaluation/Input/Content/Section1_Introduction.md

 The presented model includes the following features:

 - metabolism by CYP2C9,
-- transport by OATP1B1 and OATP1B3,
+- transport by OATP1B1 and OATP1B3 (lumped together for identifiability),
 - transport by BCRP,
 - transport by OATP2B1,
 - transport by Pgp,